Nerderer/vue-fetch-box/README.md

 ## Vue compatibility

-Vue fetch box currently only works with Vue 2.x.
+Vue fetch-box currently only works with Vue 2.x.

 ## Dependencies

-`fetch-box` requires Vue 2.x and Axios to work.
+Vue fetch-box requires Vue 2.x and Axios to work.